Kamal Chowdhury: Early life and education

-Working life
+Career

 In 1982, Kamal Chowdhury took up the job as a member of the Bangladesh Civil Service.

-After serving jobs in different positions in 2010, he was promoted as Secretary of the Government of Bangladesh.
-While being additional secretary of the Ministry of Information (Bangladesh), he was appointed as Acting Secretary of the same ministry.
-Afterwards, he served as Secretary of Information for some time.
-From 2010 to 2014 he was the Secretary of Ministry of Education.
-After that, he served as the Secretary of the Ministry of Public Administration from March 2014.
-At this time, he was promoted as the Senior Secretary of the Government.
-After retiring from work in late 2016, he was appointed as the Principal Secretary of Prime Minister of Bangladesh.
+After serving jobs in different positions in 2010, he was promoted as secretary of the government of Bangladesh.
+While being additional secretary of the Ministry of Information (Bangladesh), he was appointed as acting secretary of the same ministry.
+Afterwards, he served as secretary of information for some time.

+From 2010 to 2014 he was the secretary of Ministry of Education.
+After that, he served as the secretary of the Ministry of Public Administration from March 2014.
+At this time, he was promoted as the senior secretary of the government.
+After retiring from work in late 2016, he was appointed as the principal secretary of Prime Minister of Bangladesh.
 He also represented Bangladesh at the UNESCO Executive Board for the term 2014–2017.

 On 22 January 2022, Chowdhury was awarded the Ekushey Padak, the second most important award for civilians in Bangladesh.

+On 11 January 2024, he was inducted as an advisor of Prime minister Sheikh Hasina, in the rank and status of a cabinet minister.
+He was detained on 2 October after the fall of the Awami League government led by Sheikh Hasina.

+Personal life

+Chowdhury's younger brother, Abdullah Al Mohsin Chowdhury, was the secretary of the Ministry of Defence.